 2.1 DEFINITIONS

-Dynamically Scheduled Resource (DSR) Load

-A Load that a QSE designates to be followed by a Dynamically Scheduled Resource (DSR).

 Resource Attribute

 Specific qualities associated with various Resources (i.e., specific aspects of a Resource or the services the Resource is qualified to provide).

 Aggregate Generation Resource (AGR)

 A Generation Resource that is an aggregation of generators, with the exception of Intermittent Renewable Resources (IRRs) pursuant to paragraph (12) of Section 3.10.7.2, Modeling of Resources and Transmission Loads, each of which is less than 20 MW in output, which share identical operational characteristics and are interconnected at the same Point of Interconnection (POI) and located behind the same Generator Step-Up (GSU) transformer (with a high-side voltage greater than 60 kV).